 - 12.1.
 Exam room regulations will be read out ten to fifteen minutes before the start of the reading time for each paper. - 12.2.
 Candidates who arrive between the time exam room regulations are read out and 60 minutes from the commencement of the reading time for each paper shall be allowed to enter the exam room but shall not be granted additional time for that paper. - 12.3.
 Candidates who arrive more than 60 minutes after the commencement of the reading time shall not be allowed to write this paper and forfeit an attempt. - 12.4.
-Candidates shall not leave the examination centre (i.e. hand in their examination answer books and go home) until the time set for the relevant paper has passed. - 12.5.
+Candidates shall not be allowed to leave the examination room (i.e. hand in their examination answer books and go home) in the first 60 minutes and the last 30 minutes of the exam session. - 12.5.
 Candidates shall at all times follow the instructions of the invigilator.
 Failure to do so is considered to be misconduct. - 12.6.
 Candidates may only use the official answer books provided at the examination centre.
-Material submitted on other paper shall not be marked.
+Material submitted on other paper shall not be marked. - 12.7.

-- 12.7.
 Candidates should preferably write the examination in black or dark blue ink to enhance legibility. - 12.8.
-Candidates must stop writing immediately when instructed to do so by the invigilator. - 12.9.
+Candidates must stop writing immediately when instructed to do so by the invigilator.

+- 12.9.
 Candidates must hand in all answer books and any loose papers or other stationery provided (other than the question paper), regardless of whether every question has been attempted.
 Any such answer book removed from the examination room shall not be marked. - 12.10.
 Candidates may bring food and drink into the examination room, provided it is of a nature that, in the invigilators' opinion, will not cause a disturbance. - 12.11.
-Devices capable of transmitting, storing or receiving information shall during the entire duration of the examination NOT be available to candidates.
-This means that such devices may not be found on their person or on their desks..
+Devices capable of transmitting, storing or receiving information shall during the entire duration of the examination NOT be available to candidates and must be switched off.
+This means that such devices may not be found on their person or on their desks.
 Any such devices brought into the examination venue must be put into the candidates' bag and stored in the front of the examination room.
-This includes, but is not limited to, cell phones, smart phones, tablets or any other similar devices. - 12.12.
-Candidates are allowed to write their answers in either English or Afrikaans and one of these languages must be used in answering all sections of the examination. - 12.13.
+This includes, but is not limited to, cell phones, smart phones, tablets, smart watches or any other similar devices. - 12.12.
+Candidates can only answer the ITC in English and English must be used in answering all required sections of the examination. - 12.13.
 Any contravention of regulation 12 is considered to be misconduct and shall be dealt with in terms of regulation 14.